Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 4.10.
 Write a program that read three numbers a,b,c and determine the roots of the quadratic equation:
 			ax^2 + bx + c = 0

+4.11.
+Write the code to check whether an input alphabet is a vowel or not.
+Both lower-case and upper-case should
+      be checked

 5. Switch